SNP Expands Partnership With SAP

 Long-standing partnership as strong foundation for extended collaboration Expanded cooperation in global RISE with SAP transformation projects Joint initiative to develop data migration and conversion scenarios for public cloud solutions

-Heidelberg, Germany, January 6, 2025 – SNP SE, a leading software provider for digital transformation, automated data migration, and data management in SAP environments, is expanding its long-standing partnership with SAP, the global leader in enterprise applications and Business AI.
+HEIDELBERG, GERMANY - Newsaktuell - 6 January 2025 SNP SE, a leading software provider for digital transformation, automated data migration, and data management in SAP environments, is expanding its long-standing partnership with SAP, the global leader in enterprise applications and Business AI.
 SNP is a founding member of SAP's Selective Data Transition Engagement community and a customer for RISE with SAP for many years.
 In addition, SNP is one of SAP's leading services partners in the area of Cloud Application Lifecycle Management.
 Now, both companies are strengthening their partnership in the field of transformations to RISE with SAP and are exploring the potential collaboration in the space of data management in SAP S/4HANA Public Cloud.

 Based on a successful track record with joint customers like BMW, Pfizer, E.ON or TE Connectivity, SNP is now intensifying its collaboration with SAP to accelerate the move of customers to RISE with SAP in a fast, compliant and efficient way with minimum risks and near-zero downtime.
 With SNP's Bluefield methodology, companies can get the benefits of a transformative process redesign while retaining historical data aligned to a new business reality.